Support For Faculty

 4. Can a writing tutor help my student understand readings or concepts from class?

 No. Although they excel in their own studies, writing tutors are not content experts; to prevent plagiarism, they are also prohibited from influencing a student's opinion, correcting inaccuracies, or significantly altering the ideas in an assignment (see above).

-Students struggling with course content should instead seek help from Peer Tutors (hyperlink?).
-What kind of training do the writing tutors have?
+Students struggling with course content should instead seek help from Peer Tutors.

-5. Should I make it mandatory for my students to attend the Writing Centre for a particular course or assignment?
+5. Should I make it mandatory for my students to book appointments with the Writing Centre for a particular course or assignment?

-No. At our current capacity, the Writing Centre offers between 45-55 appointments per week.
+No. At our current capacity, the Writing Centre offers between 45-55 online appointments per week.
 In the interest of serving as much of the student body as possible and preventing blackout periods, we ask that instructors not make it mandatory for their students to attend the Writing Centre.
 We have also found that students are more receptive to feedback when they seek help voluntarily.
-However, word of mouth and direct referrals from professors have proven to be quite effective in motivating students to use our services: see below for other ways to encourage them to see us.
+However, word of mouth and direct referrals from professors have proven to be quite effective in motivating students to use our services.

 6. How can I encourage my students to attend the Writing Centre?